baasbox/docs/source/index.md

 -  50302: The server cannot resolve the host name.
 HINT: check your internet connection.
 -  50303: Could not send push notifications.
 HINT: Check your API Key (Google).
 -  50304: Could not save API KEY.
 HINT: Check your API Key, it's possible that push service aren't enabled in the Google Play Developer Console.
--  50305: Push profile disabled, one or more profile are disabled.
+-  50305: Push app disabled, one or more app are disabled.
 -  50306: Cannot switch, because settings for the selected mode are missing.

 ## Pagination and query criteria